AbdisamadMoh/CSharp-ChatUI-Winforms/README.md

 ## Usage
 If you r going to use these chat components in your project, I recommed you to use <b>ChatUI.dll</b> in the folder <b>ChatUI Compiled DLL,</b>.
 In this <b>ChatUI.dll</b> I have compiled all 7 components in this project.
-Just drag the dll file into ur visual studio toolbox.
-Copy the dll file, create new tab in ur visual studio toolbox and paste.
+Just drag the dll file into ur visual studio toolbox Or Copy the dll file, create new tab in ur visual studio toolbox and paste.

 ### Components